-The City is responsible for all public lands under its management and any overlap in privately owned land will occur through legally binding agreements and relevant legislation.
+The City is responsible for all's focus will be on public lands under its management and any overlap in privately owned land will occur through legally binding agreements and or relevant legislation.

 The City will look toward a future embracing many cultures and in doing so will always remember and acknowledge its oldest culture, the Aboriginal traditional owners of the land.